About zalunfiban

 Zalunfiban's potential impact

-STEMI Patients
+STEMI patients

-There is no treatment routinely used for heart attacks in the U.S. in the pre-hospital setting other than aspirin.
+There is no antiplatelet treatment routinely used for heart attacks in the U.S. in the pre-hospital setting other than aspirin.

-First Responders
+First responders

 Zalunfiban is designed for use by medical first responders via a subcutaneous injection, reaching maximal effect within 15 minutes.

-Interventional Cardiologists
+Interventional cardiologists

-*Currently being studied in the CeleBrate trial.
+*Studied in the CeleBrate trial.

 Competitive Landscape